tml-epfl/understanding-fast-adv-training/README.md

 make the network highly non-linear locally, which is the main reason why FGSM training fails.
 Based on this observation, we propose a new regularization method, GradAlign, that prevents catastrophic overfitting by explicitly maximizing the gradient alignment inside the perturbation set and improves the quality of the FGSM solution.
-As a result, GradAlign allows to successfully apply FGSM training also for larger ℓ∞-perturbations and reduce the gap to multi-step adversarial training.
+As a result, GradAlign allows to successfully apply FGSM training also for larger Linf-perturbations and reduce the gap to multi-step adversarial training.